Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

 \subsection{Feature Traits}

-In the Axelrod model, every agent is described by a set of features, and each feature can have several possible discrete traits~\cite{Axelrod1997}.
-While there are features that are naturally described by discrete traits, the Axelrod model is incomplete as traits of a feature need not be discrete.
+In the Axelrod model, every agent is described by a set of features, and each feature can have several possible discrete nominal traits~\cite{Axelrod1997}.
+While there are features that are naturally described by discrete nominal traits, the Axelrod model is incomplete as traits of a feature need not be discrete or nominal.
 For example, one of the features could be the agent's fluency in a particular spoken language.
-Here, the possible traits are more naturally described by a continuous real number than discrete states.
+Here, the possible traits are more naturally described by a continuous real number than discrete nominal states.
 More importantly, using continuous traits is a natural platform to model the possibly increasingly polarized opinion distribution.
 We, therefore, modify the model by replacing the discrete set of traits with a real number representing the strength of the agent's feature.
 We also call this type of continuous feature traits opinions of the agent.

 How could we take care of the increasingly polarized opinion distribution?
-The naive way of representing opinions by a real number may not work too well owning to rounding errors and numerical instabilities in opinion evolution.
-Our resolution is to borrow the idea of the bounded confidence model~\cite{Deffuant2000, Hegselmann_Krause_model, Weisbuch2002, JAmodel} by representing opinions using a real number in a bounded interval.
-Here we stress that our approach differs from the bounded confidence model in two ways.
-First, we restrict opinions in the open interval $(-1,1)$ instead of the closed one $[-1,1]$ so that there is always room for further opinion polarization.
-Second, we replace the standard Euclidean distance between two opinions $d_\text{E}(p,q) = |p-q|$ by the hyperbolic distance metric (of the Poincaré ball model), namely,
+A simple and effective way to address this issue is to borrow the idea of the bounded confidence model~\cite{Deffuant2000, Hegselmann_Krause_model, Weisbuch2002, JAmodel} by representing opinions using a real number in a bounded interval under the Euclidean metric.
+For simplicity, we set the possible opinions to be a real number in the interval $[-1,1]$.
+Besides, we denote the distance between two opinions values $p$ and $q$ by

-for any $p, q \in (-1,1)$.
-In other words, opinions are placed in a hyperbolic distance space.
-Note that $d_\text{h}$ diverges if and only if $(p,q)$ approaches $(1,-1)$ or $(-1,1)$.
-Hence, the hyperbolic distance metric on the interval $(-1,1)$ conveniently describes opinion polarization without significantly affecting the accuracy of our simulations.
-As for the initial values of each trait, instead of drawing from a uniform distribution in $(-1,1)$, we use a more realistic normal distribution with respect to the hyperbolic metric.
-Its detailed construction can be found in Sec.~\ref{Subsec:interaction} below.
+As for the initial values of each trait, instead of drawing from a uniform distribution in $[-1,1]$, we use a more realistic truncated normal distribution with respect to the Euclidean distance metric.
+Its detailed construction can be found in upcoming subsection.